Mavis Nicholson: Other activities

 After a sympathetic interview with Richard Ingrams, he was compelled to appoint her as resident agony aunt for his magazine The Oldie, for which she wrote until 2014.
 She was the author of the 1992 book Martha Jane & Me: A Girlhood In Wales.

 Nicholson also presented radio shows, including a history of the department store and a look back at her childhood.

-Personal life
+Personal life and death

 Nicholson married Geoffrey Nicholson in 1952.
 They met while studying at Swansea, and remained married until his death in 1999.
 Together, they had three sons.

 Nicholson was a staunch supporter of the Labour Party.

-Nicholson died on 8 September 2022, at the age of 91.
+Nicholson died from complications of dementia at a nursing home in Llansantffraid-ym-Mechain, on 8 September 2022, aged 91.